Contrary to popular belief wellness apps are not so wholesome after all.

 Wellness apps claim that they have the goals uniquely tailored for each user.
 Are they really?
 A person who is fit but has asthma, can’t sprint 500 Meters the first week of training.
 Failing to do so, they’ll compare their health stats with other people.
 People with healthy set of lungs.

-Could encourage self-destructive behaviour
+Encourages self-destructive behaviour

 Wellness apps are a dime a dozen and without any clinical approval, they’re just apps with lofty claims to make people’s lives better.
 To stand out from the crowd, some apps might even go as far to provide therapeutic interventions for the people who need real therapy.